solo800/faux-feelings/dev-plan-visualization.md

 ## Overview

-Add a visualization tab to the Faux Feelings app that displays a Sankey diagram showing the flow from selected faux-feelings → feelings → needs.
-The implementation prioritizes mobile-first design and simplicity.
+Add a visualization tab to the Faux Feelings app that displays a **responsive Sankey diagram** showing the flow from selected faux-feelings → feelings → needs.
+The diagram adapts to viewport size: **vertical (top-to-bottom) on mobile** and **horizontal (left-to-right) on desktop**.
+The implementation prioritizes mobile-first design.

 ---